raspberrypilearning/pixel-art-reveal/en/step_2.md

 + Add platforms at the beginning and end
 + Add platforms to each side of your grid
 + Add walls to keep the ball secure and stop it from falling off the edge
-+ Add a large plane
++ Add a plane that is larger than the floor

 --- collapse ---
 ---